-Planktonic food webs are considered as highly complex with a plethora of different feeding interactions, spatio-temporal dynamics and functions in the plankton.
+Planktonic food webs are highly complex, they entail a plethora of different feeding interactions, and are characterized by strong spatio-temporal dynamics.

 The characterization of Shelf Sea food webs is our central aim.
-By using field and experimental approaches, we address the effects of external (e.g. nutrients, temperature, light, hydrodynamics, CO2, O2) and internal drivers (intra- and inter-specific interactions) on food web structure and dynamics as well as bottom-up and top-down control mechanisms that either limit organisms by resource availability or include predation and herbivory at each trophic level.
+By using field and experimental approaches, we address the effects of external (e.g. nutrients, temperature, light, hydrodynamics, CO2, O2) and internal drivers (intra- and inter-specific interactions) on food web structure and dynamics.

 Micrograzers play a prominent role as trophic link between microbial and classical food webs.
-As a result, we specifically consider small-sized protozoa (e.g. heterotrophic dinoflagellates, ciliates) and metazoa (e.g. meroplanktonic larvae, nauplii) in the plankton.
-Especially the ability of micrograzers to (1) buffer nutritional imbalances at the base of the food web, (2) suppress and modulate phytoplankton blooms and (3) improve the food quality for secondary consumers are central aspects of our research.
+As a result, we specifically consider small-sized protozoa (e.g. heterotrophic dinoflagellates, ciliates) and metazoa (e.g. copepods, meroplanktonic larvae) in the plankton.

 By using multi-trophic approaches, we aim to assess the role of food quantity and quality in the transfer of energy between trophic levels, and in the structure of food webs.
 Further, we conduct indoor microcosm and field mesocosm experiments with North Sea plankton to understand how global change impacts planktonic food webs on different organisational levels (individual, population, and community)